DrakeMTB/drakeMTB/webpages/faq.md

 **Are riders taught about bike safety and preparedness?**
 Yes.
 Drake MTB has a team technician to assist in some mechanical issues and to provide some instruction.
 We also go over and enforce proper road use including lane positioning, signage, and group formation.

-**Are riders supervised during the whole ride?**
-No. The nature of mountain biking is such that it is impossible to keep your eyes on each rider all the time.
-Some will ride behind the coach, others in front.
-If this is an unacceptable situation for your family, then Drake MTB is NOT for you.

-**What are the races like?**
-The courses are cross-country courses.
-Since Drake riders train on Mt.
-Tam and in Camp Tamarancho, they generally find the courses at races to be easy.
-Freshman riders can expect to race about 10-12 miles, while Varsity boys can race up to 28 miles.
-Check out [Race Day information here]({{site.baseurl}}/raceday)  for videos of the Pit Zone, past races, and #DrakeMTBDivas to give you an idea of what a race is really like.

-**How can I support my rider during a race?**
-[This write-up from a Rider]({{site.baseurl}}/racesupport) does a better job of telling parents how to support their Rider during a race than just about anything else we have come across.
-In a phrase, Cheer Loudly and Often!

-**All these cycling terms confuse me, help!**
-If you don’t know your Pit Zone from your Trainer, [check out our cycling Glossary]({{site.baseurl}}/glossary).

 **What is going through my Rider’s head during, before, after a race?**
 [This write-up from a former Rider]({{site.baseurl}}/racesupport) gives parents and family a very complete picture of what it means to train, to race, and to keep a balanced perspective on life.
 Two thumbs up on this write-up!